geenana/bootcamp_yihan_yao/homework/homework5/README.md

 ### Reads/Writes

-- CSV files → wwritten with pandas.DataFrame.to_csv and read with pandas.read_csv
+- CSV files → written with pandas.DataFrame.to_csv and read with pandas.read_csv
 - Parquet files → written with pandas.DataFrame.to_parquet and read with pandas.read_parquet

 File paths are automatically created based on environment variables defined in the '.env' file